srinivasulureddy22/my-multijava/README.md

 RELEASE_VERSION=1.0.11a078e
 BRANCH_VERSION=1.0.11a078e.master-SNAPSHOT
 TEST_OPTION=RELEASE_CHECK
-Step 1 Check if releaes exit if it does fail
+Step 1 Check if release exit if it does fail
 ERROR: Tag 1.0.11a078e exists, to rebuild version delete tag the re-run
 ```